OpenChain-Project/Reference-Material/Self-Certification/Checklist/ISO5230-2020/en/OpenChain Self-Certification Checklist 2022-10-05.md

 - [ ] We have documentation confirming that your Program meets all the requirements of this specification.

 - [ ] We have documentation confirming that your Program conformance was reviewed within the last 18 months.

+## Next Steps

+Have you self-certified to this specification?
+Please let us know by emailing [operations@openchainproject.org](mailto:operations@openchainproject.org).
+We would like to add your organization logo to the OpenChain website.
+This is optional, but very useful for our work.